 There are two books specifically recommended for the Part IA Physics course - these will be available in College libraries.
 Some lecturers will give references both to relevant sections of these books, and to worked examples in them, which help explain or expand on the material they present in their lectures.
 This is to encourage you to develop your skills in utilising the more extensive resource material provided in text-books to deepen your understanding of physics.

-- Understanding Physics (Second Edition), Mansfield M & O'Sullivan C (Wiley 2011). - Physics for Scientists and Engineers (Extended Version), Tipler P A & Mosca G (6th Edition, Freeman 2008).
+- Understanding Physics (Third Edition), Mansfield M & O'Sullivan C (Wiley 2020). - Physics for Scientists and Engineers with Modern Physics: Extended Version (Sixth Edition), Tipler P & Mosca G (Freeman 2020).